scheb/2fa/CONTRIBUTING.md

 For pull requests, please follow these guidelines:

 - Do not use any PHP language features above the minimum supported version (see `composer.json`)
-- Symfony code style (use `php_cs.xml` to configure PHP Code Sniffer checks in your IDE)
+- Use the configured code style (`phpcs.xml.dist` to configure PHP Code Sniffer checks in your IDE)
 - PHP 8.0 level type hints for everything (parameter types, return types, nullable types, union types, `void`), including test cases
 - `declare(strict_types=1)` must be used